 The following standards for grades 6-12 offer a focus for instruction each year to help ensure that students gain adequate mastery of a range of skills and applications.
 Students advancing through the grades are expected to meet each year's grade-specific standards and retain or further develop skills and understandings mastered in preceding grades.
 Beginning in grade 3, skills and understandings that are particularly likely to require continued attention in higher grades as they are applied to increasingly sophisticated writing and speaking are marked with an asterisk ().
-See the table on page 56 for a complete listing and Appendix A for an example of how these skills develop in sophistication.
+See the table on page 63 for a complete listing and Appendix A for an example of how these skills develop in sophistication.

-Grade 6 students: Grade 7 students: Grade 8 students: Сс nventions of Standard English 1.
-Demonstrate command of the conventions of standard English grammar and usage when writing or speaking. a.
+Grade 6 Students: Grade 7 Students: Grade 8 Students: L.6.1 Demonstrate command of the conventions of standard English grammar and usage when writing or speaking. a.
 Ensure that pronouns are in the proper case (subjective, objective, possessive). b.
 Use intensive pronouns (e.g., myself, ourselves). c.
 Recognize and correct inappropriate shifts in pronoun number and person. d.
 Recognize and correct vague pronouns (i.e., ones with unclear or ambiguous antecedents). e.
 Recognize variations from standard English in their own and others' writing and speaking, and identify and use strategies to improve expression in conventional language.
-1. Demonstrate command of the conventions of standard English grammar and usage when writing or speaking. a.
+L.7.1 Demonstrate command of the conventions of standard English grammar and usage when writing or speaking. a.
 Explain the function of phrases and clauses in general and their function in specific sentences. b.
 Choose among simple, compound, complex, and compound-complex sentences to signal differing relationships among ideas. c.
 Place phrases and clauses within a sentence, recognizing and correcting misplaced and dangling modifiers.
-1. Demonstrate command of the conventions of standard English grammar and usage when writing or speaking. a.
+L.8.1 Demonstrate command of the conventions of standard English grammar and usage when writing or speaking. a.
 Explain the function of verbals (gerunds, participles, infinitives) in general and their function in particular sentences. b.
 Form and use verbs in the active and passive voice. c.
-Form and use verbs in the indicative, imperative interrogative, conditional, and subjunctive mood. d.
+Form and use verbs in the indicative, imperative, interrogative, conditional, and subjunctive mood. d.
 Recognize and correct inappropriate shifts in verb voice and mood.
-2. Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing. a.
+L.6.2 Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing. a.
 Use punctuation (commas, parentheses, dashes) to set off nonrestrictive/parenthetical elements. b.
 Spell correctly.
-2. Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing. a.
+L.7.2 Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing. a.
 Use a comma to separate coordinate adjectives (e.g., It was a fascinating, enjoyable movie but not He wore an old[,] green shirt). b.
 Spell correctly.
-2. Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing. a.
+L.8.2 Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing. a.
 Use punctuation (comma, ellipsis, dash) to indicate a pause or break. b.
 Use an ellipsis to indicate an omission. c.
 Spell correctly.

-Kn owledge of Language 3.
-Use knowledge of language and its conventions when writing, speaking, reading, or listening. a.
+Grade 6 Students: Grade 7 Students: Grade 8 Students: L.6.3 Use knowledge of language and its conventions when writing, speaking, reading, or listening. a.
 Vary sentence patterns for meaning, reader/listener interest, and style. b.
 Maintain consistency in style and tone.
-3. Use knowledge of language and its conventions when writing, speaking, reading, or listening. a.
+L.7.3 Use knowledge of language and its conventions when writing, speaking, reading, or listening. a.
 Choose language that expresses ideas precisely and concisely, recognizing and eliminating wordiness and redundancy.
-3. Use knowledge of language and its conventions when writing, speaking, reading, or listening. a.
+L.8.3 Use knowledge of language and its conventions when writing, speaking, reading, or listening. a.
 Use verbs in the active and passive voice and in the conditional and subjunctive mood to achieve particular effects (e.g., emphasizing the actor or the action; expressing uncertainty or describing a state contrary to fact).